 A course with a rating of 69.5, but a par of 70, would see half a shot taken from your Course Handicap.

-Players will now play to par and not the Course Rating for handicapping purposes.
+Players now play to par and not the rating for handicapping purposes.

-With most clubs having a different Course Rating for each tee, you should start to see your Course Handicaps moving a bit more between tee sets as Course Rating minus Par is applied.
+With most clubs having a different Course Rating for each tee, your Course Handicaps will move a bit more between tee sets as Course Rating minus Par is applied.

 These would only come into play if the pars of the respective courses were different.